 Kojiro Okada, piano

-François-Frédéric Guy, Claire Désert, Emmanuel Strosser, Marie-Josèphe Jude, Frank Braley, Philippe Graffin, Miguel da Silva, Jérôme Pernoo, Yves Henry, Dag Jensen, Jean-Philippe Collard, or Bruno Philippe.
+He has shared the stage with such great artists as Nicholas Angelich, Jean-Efflam Bavouzet, François-Frédéric Guy, Claire Désert, Emmanuel Strosser, Marie-Josèphe Jude, Frank Braley, Miguel da Silva, Yves Henry, Dag Jensen, Jean-Philippe Collard, Bruno Philippe and Gary Hoffman.